fhiso/sources-and-citations/citation-elements.md

 *string* necessarily belongs to the *lexical space* of that *datatype*, it is possible that *data correction* may turn a valid *unstructured string* into an *invalid string* which *may* subsequently be discarded.
-*Data correction* *may* be suppressed in such a case by altering the *string* to prevent it from matching the *pattern*.
+Applications *should* try to ensure that no *strings* are entered which match the *pattern* but are outside the *lexical space* of the *datatype*.
+One strategy for avoiding this is to suppress *datatype correction* by altering the *string* to prevent it from matching the *pattern*.
 Applications *must not* make such an alternation other than at the instruction of the user.

 {.example}  The *string* "`1999-02-31`" matches the *pattern* for a `GregorgianDate` but is nonetheless outside the *lexical space* of that